 The picture said to be of Isabella is far clearer and crisper than either a daguerrotype or ambrotype.
 It has the look of a picture made as an albumen print.
 Even more indicative are the clothes she is wearing.
 The high neckline, tight-fitting bodice, frill-like collar and hairstyle all point to a date in the early to mid 1880s.
 This date is compatible with an albumen print.
 By that time Isabella would have been in her 80s and this is clearly not a woman of that age.

-I took heart that Jenny thought the photo of Paul Bushell on page 258 (and on the back cover of the book) might be genuine:
+Jenny thought the photo of Paul Bushell on page 258 (and on the back cover of the book) might be genuine:

 It is possible that the picture of Paul Bushell could be a Daguerrotype, but if so it would have to be a very early example of an Australian one, given his date of death.